Fit and Well Logo

 Plan an early dinner and adjust your evening accordingly.
 It will let you unwind.

-2. Eating in moderation
+2. Eat in moderation

 Unwind at the end of the day with a glass or two -not more- of wine and share a tasty dessert with your travel partner.

-My coeliac disease means that I can't eat pasta, pizza, or burgers with French fries, so fast food isn't an option -unless a gluten-free alternative is available.
+My celiac disease means that I can't eat pasta, pizza, or burgers with French fries, so fast food isn't an option -unless a gluten-free alternative is available.
 But I always manage to find a good meal when I travel: steak, fish, chicken, salad, baked potato, salads, grilled vegetables, rice, quinoa.
 They are all good options.

 Below is a photo of a very healthy and Gluten-Free meal I ate in Moab, Utah, on a road trip: